AnthonyCCode/AnthonyCCode/README.md

 ### Hi there 👋

-My name is Anthony and I'm a passionate Web Developer with expertise in building full-stack applications.
+My name is Anthony and I'm a passionate Web Developer with expertise in building web applications.
 I specialize in everything from front-end to back-end, leveraging JavaScript, Python, and other technologies to create seamless user experiences.

 ### 🔧 Technologies & Tools:
 - **Languages**: